 - Boats will not be able to anchor within the restricted areas around barges or along the shoreline between Massachusetts Avenue and Longfellow Bridges.

-Boats will be allowed to transit the river in designated channels that will run along the Boston and Cambridge sides of the river until 8:15PM on July 4th.
-Channel will not reopen until after the fireworks.
+- Boats will be allowed to to transit the river in designated channels that will run along the Boston and Cambridge sides of the river until 8:15 p.m. on July 4.
+The channel will not reopen until after the fireworks.

-All Lagoons are closed to the public.
+- All Lagoons are closed to the public.

-Due to tidal conditions, longer wait times than normal may occur to pass downriver through the New Charles River Dam.
+- Due to tidal conditions, longer than normal wait times may occur to pass downriver through the New Charles River Dam.